 I'll just come out with it: This is my favorite TV I've ever tested.
 Granted, I tend to evaluate mid-tier and entry-level models, but I'm struck by just how good the U7H is for the price.

 But here's the thing: Right now you pay a significant premium for an 85-inch screen.
-The 75-inch U7H, which is identical in nearly every single way, is currently priced a whopping $700 less at $1,098 (and can often be found discounted to $900).
+The 75-inch U7H, which is identical in nearly every single way, is currently priced a whopping $800 less at $998.
 Yes, it's 10 inches smaller on the diagonal, but still pretty huge for most living rooms.
 Either way, you get a two-year warranty, which is unusual for any TV.
 I appreciate that a lot.

 Indeed, whatever size you choose, I have no qualms about recommending the Hisense U7H.
 Like many modern TVs, it's a bit of a pain to set up, but once you get past that it's smooth sailing.
 Whether you're looking for a big-screen splurge for the Super Bowl or a screen that can do cinematic justice to shows like The Mandalorian, this TV will make you mighty happy.